kevinslin/aws-reference-notes/README.md

 <figure><img src="assets/images/cloud-ref-notes.png" alt="Cloud Reference Notes", height="400px" </figure>

-I used to have a running joke with colleagues that any part of the aws documentation that started with a **Note** was simply footgun waiting to blow up.

-These footguns came in the form of technical considerations, exceptions, and caveats that would take anywhere between an hour or a month to work around.

-Some examples:
-- when provisioning anything via cloudformation/cdk/terraform, reverse engineering what IAM permissions, security groups, versions, and other settings needed to be in place to have a successful deployment
-- service limits
-- cross account restrictions
-- limitations when integrating different services
-- caveats around emitted metrics

-This is a compilation of all **Note-able** areas of the AWS Docs, extracted from the AWS public documentation.
+AWS Reference Notes is a compilation of the **Note-able** sections of AWS services[^1].

-I've started with just a few core AWS service to make sure that the formatting and information is useful before adding all 200+ services.
+It is compiled by parsing all sections of [AWS Documentation](https://docs.aws.amazon.com/) and extracting specific admonitions (eg. **Note**, **Important**, **Considerations**) which are then organized and compiled here.

+AWS Reference Notes exists because I observed that any section of the AWS docs that start with a **Note** was something that was worth paying attention to.
+These sections documented gotchas, limits, and other caveats of a particular service.
+When not observed, they can take anywhere on the order of hours to weeks to work around.

 ## Layout

-Each AWS Service has the following layout
+Each AWS Service is organized via the following categories

 ```
 - {service}